guidanoli/yadsl/docs/about.md

 # About this project {#about}

-The *C* standard library, differently from those of more modern programming languages like *Java*, *C++*, *Python* and *Go*, provides no data structure or algorithmic functionality.
-Instead, this task is assigned to community as a whole.
+The *C* standard library, differently from those of more modern programming languages like *Java*, *C++*, *Python* and *Go*, does not provides data structures or more complex algorithms.
+Instead, this task is assigned to the community.

 The purpose of *YADSL* is to provide data structures and algorithms that are: